AdobeDocs/experience-manager-65.en/help/sites-deploying/data-store-config.md

     * If using S3 as the data store, create a file named o `rg.apache.jackrabbit.oak.plugins.blob.datastore.S3DataStore.config` in the `<aem-install>/crx-quickstart/install` folder as above.

 1. Modify the data store configuration files on each instance so they point to the same data store.
-For more information, see [this article](/help/sites-deploying/data-store-config.md#data-store-configurations).
+For more information, see [Data Store Configurations](/help/sites-deploying/data-store-config.md#data-store-configurations).
 1. If the instance has been cloned from an existing server, you must remove the `clusterId` of the new instance by using the latest oak-run tool while the repository is offline.
 The command you must run is:

    ```xml